Sensei-CHO/DevBox/Deployments/k3s/README.md

 cat /etc/rancher/k3s/k3s.yaml
 ```

-:warning: In some cases you'll have to edit the `server:` value to your `k3s` server's LAN IP :warning.
+:warning: In some cases you'll have to edit the `server:` value to your `k3s` server's LAN IP :warning:.

 To get your `k3s` server's LAN IP: